survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 }),
 ```

-It would be easy to extend `extractBundle` so that you have more control over `minChunks` behavior.
-Then you could plug in `isExternal` check for `minChunks` through the part interface.
+You can pass a custom `minChunks` field to `extractBundles` so that you have more control over the behavior.
+You can plug in a custom `isExternal` check for example.
 The advantage of this approach is that it will use **only** dependencies you refer to in your application.

 Given `minChunks` receives `count` as its second parameter, you could force it to capture chunks based on usage.
 This is particularly useful in more complex setups where you have split your code multiple times and want more control over the result.